BladeZhenLei/Homepage/README.md

 Welcome to my homepage where I show all the exciting/fun things (in my opinion) about mathematics!
 <br/>
-I am still interested in some parts of Graph Theory and Number Thoery and do follow a little on the researches, but in here there will be nothing about serious maths.
+Althopugh I am still interested in some research parts of Graph Theory and Number Thoery, in here there will be nothing about serious maths.

 See
 https://bladezhenlei.github.io/Gallaries/